For the latest news, events and new releases, read the latest copy of our eNewsletter Shelf Life.

 Unable to get to a book group but enjoy talking about books?
 Do you enjoy films but don't always want to read the book?
 Discuss a book that you have all read or listened to (audio book) or watched (DVD).
 This is a great opportunity to talk to like minded people even if you cannot get out to a book group.

-Please register your interest.
+Join in for free but please register your interest via Eventbrite.
 If you want to find out more you can email us at email@example.com.

 Surrey Libraries' 2017 Children's Book Award

 The winner of the Surrey Libraries' Children's Book Award 2017 is …

 Dave Pigeon by Swapna Haddow, and illustrated by Sheena Dempsey.

 Congratulations to Swapna and Sheena (and, of course, Dave), who were presented with their Awards at a celebratory Ceremony at Dorking Halls on Thursday 25 May 2017.

 Thank you to all of the shortlisted authors, illustrators and publishers, and especially to the children and teachers of the 10 Champion schools, for supporting the Award so enthusiastically.

 Words in Focus book and tour